James Gerlach

 Past

-→ aquired by
+→ acquired by

 Director